5amCurfew/xtkt/README.md

 You can also hash fields (e.g. sensitive data) by setting the `records.sensitive_paths` field in your `config.json`.
 See examples below

+When a bookmark is not provided (i.e. `records.bookmark: false`) full-table replication is invoked.
+For more information on replication methods see @transferwise's [Pipelinewise](https://github.com/transferwise/pipelinewise) documentation [here](https://transferwise.github.io/pipelinewise/concept/replication_methods.html)

 ### Metadata

 `xtkt` adds the following metadata to records